traefik/traefik/docs/content/middlewares/headers.md

 ### `addVaryHeader`

-The `addVaryHeader` is used in conjunction with `accessControlAllowOrigin` to determine whether the vary header should be added or modified to demonstrate that server responses can differ beased on the value of the origin header.
+The `addVaryHeader` is used in conjunction with `accessControlAllowOriginList` to determine whether the vary header should be added or modified to demonstrate that server responses can differ based on the value of the origin header.

 ### `allowedHosts`